|Available teaching periods||Delivery mode||Location|

-2. Identify and analyse cultural, ethical and power relations issues as they relate to negotiation;
+2. Identify and analyse cultural, ethical and power relations issus as they relate to Negotiation;

-4. Apply professional standards in discussion and exhibit ethical and responsible values as they relate to all disputants, support people, lawyers and the dispute resolution practitioner.
+4. Apply professional standards in discussions and exhibit ethical and responsible values as they relate to all disputants/participants, support people, lawyers and the dispute resolution practitioner.

 Graduate attributes1.
 UC graduates are professional - employ up-to-date and relevant knowledge and skills

 1. UC graduates are professional - communicate effectively